UW-GDA/Backcountry-Alpine-Visitor-Use/README.md

 ### Introduction

-This project attempts to evaluate National Agriculture Imagery Program (NAIP) and the Washinton Lidar Portal to capture social trails in alpine wilderness areas in Washington State
-Includes
+The population of the Western US has gorwn markedly in the last 10 years, especially in Western Washington.
+This growth has translated into increased reacreation within the National Forests and the three NAtional Parks found within Washington's borders.
+As use increases, documentation of the degredation of these wilderness areas has increased, but the possible contribution of remote sensing using satellinte imagery and LIDAR have yet to be explored.
+Social trails, common in alpine areas, have long been used by visitors to connect and create campsites as well as navigate topology.
+It is posited, as visitation rates grow, social trail use will also intensify, compacting alpine soils, killing plants and expanding the breadth of previously established trail networks.
+This project will evaluate the feasibility of using the National Agriculture Imagery Program (NAIP) and the Washinton Lidar Portal to capture social trails in alpine wilderness areas in Washington State.
+If plausible, polygons will be used to capture social trail expanse and track it over time.

 ### Team Members